wedaa/LongTail-Log-Analysis/README.md

 LongTail pre-supposes that you have compiled your own openssh daemon as described below.

+LongTail requires that you send your Apache httpd logs to syslog (as described later).
+LongTail http honeypots MUST NOT run on the same server that you run the LongTail analytics software and webpages on as the traffic from LongTail will add extra webpage requests to your http analysis that are actually valid requests.

-LongTail is currently for a single server, and up to 20 servers.
+LongTail is currently for between a single server to 20 servers.
 With 15 active servers the main analysis report program ( LongTail_analyze_attacks.pl) takes over 7 minutes to run a single pass (All hosts together) at night with 21 million records and 8